larsdehlwes/ESP32_DataPlotter/README.md

 ...
 /*END USER CODE - GLOBAL DECLARATIONS*/
 ```
 4. Specify the total number of parameters that you want to log, as well as their names.
-Make sure to add a backslash `\` in front of each parameter name.
+Make sure to add a slash `/` in front of each parameter name.
 (This variable will be used as the URL of the associated GET request.)
 For instance like this:
 ```
 /*BEGIN USER CODE - NAMES OF PARAMETERS*/ const int NumberOfParameters = 4;